GeoMOER/FORCE/docs/units/_unit01/unit01-01_workflow.md

 At the end of this unit you should be able to

 * differentiate between level 1, level 2 and level 3 processing
-* understanding the input and output data
+* understand the input and output data
-* what is coregistration and why do we need to coregister Sentinel-2 images
+* know what coregistration is and why we need to coregister Sentinel-2 images
-* what is base image
+* know what a base image is

 ## Comments